Dedw3nTech/dedw3n/replit.md

   - Updated dashboard mockup icon from DollarSign to PoundSterling in earnings display
   - Updated benefits section icon from DollarSign to PoundSterling for competitive commissions
   - Consistent with UK currency formatting throughout the affiliate partnerships page
+  - **COMPLETED: Benefits Section Update** - Changed "Real-time Analytics" to "Life Time Earnings"
+  - Updated title from "Real-time Analytics" to "Life Time Earnings"
+  - Changed description from "Track your performance with comprehensive analytics and reporting tools" to "Keep earning monthly commissions for life"
+  - Emphasizes the lifetime earning potential of affiliate partnerships
 - **2025-07-08**: Content Enhancement - Added comprehensive cookie and tracker transparency section to cookies page
   - **COMPLETED: Cookie Tracker Documentation** - Added detailed "Comprehensive List of Cookies and Trackers Used on the Platform" section
   - Positioned above Contact Us section on cookies page with complete breakdown of all tracking technologies